 Reading and Phonics

-We base our reading scheme in EYFS and KS1 on Oxford Reading Tree and Bug Club, but use other texts to challenge more able readers.
+We use phonetically decodable texts to teach reading in EYFS and KS1, and children progress to being able to select from a range of texts to challenge more able readers using the Accelerated Reading Scheme once they are fluent readers.
 This enables us to consolidate learning and develop as wide a reading vocabulary as possible.

 Each class has its own reading corner with books from a variety of authors and genres and there is also a main library.